 If your goals for your teen focus around experiencing adventure, taking healthy risks and savoring independence, a classic course might be the right fit.

-Teens on classic expeditions choose their trip for a variety of reasons—some are ‘outdoorsy’ kids looking to kick the adventure up another notch, some are students experiencing the outdoors for the first time as part of a larger journey toward college, some have family members who are Outward Bound alumni and some aren’t quite sure why they’re there.
-These teens come from both academic success and academic challenge, athletes to video-gamers, and from a variety of racial and socio-economic backgrounds.
-In every group, some teens will begin to thrive in the woods while others struggle, and it is the job of the Instructors to connect these teammates to each other, to build a cohesive unit where no one is left out.
+Teens on classic expeditions choose their trip for a variety of reasons.
+Some are ‘outdoorsy’ kids looking to kick the adventure up another notch, while others are students experiencing the outdoors for the first time, or maybe as part of a larger journey toward college.
+Some have family members who are Outward Bound alumni, while many aren’t quite sure why they’re there.
+These teens come from both academic success and academic challenge.
+They are athletes to video gamers, and all come from a variety of racial and socio-economic backgrounds.
+In every group, there are students who begin to thrive in the woods and others who struggle.
+It is the job of the Instructors to connect these teammates to each other and build a cohesive unit where no one is left out.

-Classic courses present students with a variety of metaphors to understand how their successes and struggles in the wilderness connect to their counterpart successes and struggles at home, and it is up to each student to choose what’s most meaningful for them to take home.
-Classic students are the leader in their own lives after their course, teaching those around them about their Outward Bound course and how it affected them.
+Classic courses present students with a variety of metaphors to understand how their successes and struggles in the outdoors connect to their counterpart successes and struggles back home.
+It is up to each student to choose what’s most meaningful for them to take home.
+Classic students are the leaders in their own lives after their course, leading and growing through their lessons learned while on course.

 Take some time to reflect on your goals for your teen and your family, and then take some time to listen to your teen describe their goals and what’s important to them.
 We will work with you to choose the right expedition for your family.
 Call us at 866-467-7651.

 About the Author